March 1, 2024

 Along the way, I realized the importance of listening exercises.
 After all, it turns out that the correct use of listening exercises not only helps us understand the language, but also trains our accent and speaking fluency.

 In this article, I have described the most important findings and techniques when it comes to listening exercises.
+At end, I describe the listening tool that I have created based on everything I know about language learning.

-Listening to understand the details
+TPRS method: Listening to understand the details

 You probably know this exercise from language courses and exams.
 You listen to a text and your task is to answer questions or summarize the text.
 Very often it’s all about details, where ambiguity is programmed on purpose to confuse you.
 Time for answers is also usually limited, which introduces additional stress.